IAPP-Group/WIFS2024-TinyAutoencoders/README.md

 # Tiny_GM_Detectors

-This repository contains the implementation of the paper **"Tiny Autoencoders Are Effective Few-Shot Generative Model Detectors"**, accepted at WIFS 2024.
+This repository contains the implementation of the paper **"Tiny autoencoders are effective few-shot generative model detectors"**, accepted at WIFS 2024.

 ![Network Architecture](images/architecture.png)